gary23w/openai-assistant-chat/README.md

 ## Configuration

 First, prepare your Firebase project(Firestore Database) and download the configuration file to your project directory.
+Rename the file 'firebase.json'.

 Next, create an OpenAI account and generate an API key.

-Finally, goto https://platform.openai.com/docs/guides/creating-an-assistant and create an assistant.
+Finally, goto https://platform.openai.com/docs/guides/creating-an-assistant and create the assistant.
 Note the assistant ID and name.(Set the persona/instruction to the one you created in the persona folder)

 ### Environment Setup